 And, as Business Insider explains, this creates a quicker time-to-hire because candidates that apply on these sites are already interested in joining the company because they know more about it.
 So, as long as your employee benefits package is competitive, these candidates that make it through the hiring funnel are much more likely to accept your company’s job offer.

 Your company’s employee referral program can be another sound quick hire tactic.
-Because, according to the Society of Human Resource Management, referrals lead to a 55 percent reduction in time-to-hire.
+Because, according to the Society for Human Resource Management, referrals lead to a 55 percent reduction in time-to-hire.
 Since it’s responsible for 30 percent of overall hires, that’s a lot of top talent that can potentially join your company quickly.
 One caveat: Make sure these candidates still go through the normal interview process.
 If your team becomes overly reliant on referrals, it can lead to a lack of diversity.

 Oh, and as an added bonus—pun intended—employee referrals save companies a minimum of $3,000 in cost-per-hire.
 Money saved is money earned for you and your hiring team.